 Budget Adjustments

-Businesses may need to adjust their advertising budgets to account for the additional cost.
-Strategies could include:
+Businesses may need to adjust advertising budgets by:

-• Or increasing the budget to maintain the same level of advertising activity.
+- Or increasing the budget to maintain the same activity level

 Impact on ROI